linas/i370-linux-2.2.1/README.md

 The original i370 port can be found on
 [Linas' i370 website](https://linas.org/linux/i370/i370.html).
 Work on
 the port halted in December 1999, as it seemed futile to continue in the face of competition from IBM.
-The competition wasn't freindly; IBM plays for keeps.
+The competition wasn't friendly; IBM plays for keeps.
 Linas was spurned and excluded.
-The thrill was gone, the excitment evaporated, replaced by anger at being snubbed and disinvited.
+The thrill was gone, the excitement evaporated, replaced by anger at being snubbed and disinvited.

 Due to popular demand (pressure from Paul Edwards), the original CVS sources are being published here, together with some cleanup to see if